 Question: What will the physical space look like?
 What will be provided to comfortably house an individual?

-Answer: The janitor closet across from the family restroom down the Sanctuary Wing is currently undergoing a minor renovation to install a standing shower insert.
+The janitor closet across from the family restroom down the Sanctuary Wing not has a standing shower insert.
 The David Room in the Religious Education wing will be designated as the private sanctuary living space, allowing easy access to the adjoining toilet and sink.
-The SSM committee is currently working on creating a registry through Target to allow for members and friends of the Fellowship, as well as members of the larger community, to purchase items for the living space, including bedding, towels, toiletries, small furniture items, etc.
+The SSM committee has a registry through Target to allow for members and friends of the Fellowship, as well as members of the larger community, to purchase items for the living space, including bedding, towels, toiletries, small furniture items, etc.

 Question: Until we pay our staff properly and do fair share for the UUA, how can we use our resources for something like this?